babasahi/MarocPC/README.md

 Here's a brief high-level overview of the tech stack the MarocPC app uses:

 - This project uses [MySQL](https://www.mysql.com) for backend.
-MySQL is an open-source relational database management system (RDBMS).
-  MySQL is free and open-source software under the terms of the GNU General Public License, and is also available under a variety of proprietary licenses
+MySQL is an open-source relational database management system (RDBMS), It is free and open-source software under the terms of the GNU General Public License, and is also available under a variety of proprietary licenses.
 - for server-side scripting i used [PHP](https://www.php.net).

 - For frontend, the app uses [HTML](https://en.wikipedia.org/wiki/HTML#:~:text=The%20HyperText%20Markup%20Language%20or,scripting%20languages%20such%20as%20JavaScript.),[CSS](https://en.wikipedia.org/wiki/CSS).

-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

-For more information on the technologies that power the Well app, check out the [Tech Stack](https://github.com/chroline/well_app/wiki/Tech-Stack) page on our wiki.
+For more information on the technologies that power the Well app, check out the [Tech Stack](https://github.com/babe-saleh-mahfoud/MarocPC/wiki/Tech-Stack) page on our wiki.

 # ✍️ Contributing

-Interested in contributing to the Well app project?
+Interested in contributing to MarocPC project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

-If you have a contribution in mind, please check out our [Contribution Guide](https://github.com/chroline/well_app/wiki/Contribution-Guide) for information on how to do so.
-Also, make sure you read our [Code of Conduct](https://github.com/chroline/well_app/wiki/Code-of-Conduct) to foster an encouraging sense of community.
+If you have a contribution in mind, please check out our [Contribution Guide](https://github.com/babe-saleh-mahfoud/MarocPC/Contribution-Guide) for information on how to do so.
+Also, make sure you read our [Code of Conduct](https://github.com/babe-saleh-mahfoud/MarocPC/wiki/Code-of-Conduct) to foster an encouraging sense of community.

 # 🌟 Spread the word!